-- Avoid trap choices: Most Strongly Supported questions are devious because they could be the unstated Main Idea of the passage or a combination of two lines.
+- Avoid trap choices: MSS questions are devious because the answer could be the unstated Main Idea of the passage or a combination of two lines.

 - 0:33 – 8% of all logical reasoning question are “most supported” questions.

 - 0:43 – To recognize “most supported” questions, look for certain language cues, such as “most strongly supported,” “most support,” and “most reasonably inferred.”